javiervilchezl/wp-insert-code/README.md

 [**License MIT**](https://github.com/javiervilchezl/wp-insert-code/blob/master/LICENSE)

-Insert code fragments in the header, footer and functions.php of your Wordpress.
+Insert code snippet in the header, footer and functions.php of your Wordpress.

 ## Install